 Apache JMeter

-Apache JMeter is one of the most popular and oldest open source tools for performance and load testing.
-It is normally used in the performance testing, but I believe this tools should be used by the developers too to catch the issues at the earliest and deliver better code.
+Apache JMeter is one of the most popular and oldest open-source tools for performance and load testing.
+It is normally used for performance testing, but I believe this tool should be used by developers too, to catch issues as early as possible and deliver better code.

-JMeter can be configured to send different combinations of unique URLs with the unique POST payloads per URL.
-In the standard JMeter GUI, you can only specify how many users you want to use during the test and how fast they should come as well as specify the URL (with a payload) for generating a load.
+JMeter can be configured to send different combinations of unique URLs with unique POST payloads per URL.
+In the standard JMeter GUI, you can only specify how many users you want to use during the test, how fast they should come, and the URL with a payload for generating the load.
 However, functions and variables allow you to implement complex scenarios.

-In order to inject dynamic content to the HTTP Request sampler, you should use the variables:
+To inject dynamic content into the HTTP Request sampler, you should use variables:

-${__FileToString(${__eval(${JSONFILE})},,)} extracts the contents of the file which name is in the JSONFILE variable and use it as a POST payload.
+${__FileToString(${__eval(${JSONFILE})},,)} extracts the contents of the file whose name is in the JSONFILE variable and uses it as a POST payload.

-JSONFILE is a variable set by CSV Data Set Config Element configured as follows:
+JSONFILE is a variable set by the CSV Data Set Config element, configured as follows:

 If you need to use more than one parameter, you can list them in the LIST_OF_JSONS.txt file specified in the Filename section.

-For the test above, this file contains a list of full paths to the JSONs.
+For the test above, this file contains a list of full paths to the JSON files.

-If we need to add a new parameter to use it in the URL together with the JSONs, just add a new column:
+If we need to add a new parameter to use it in the URL together with the JSON files, just add a new column:

-And use the “NO” variable in the HTTP Request sampler:
+JSONFILE,NOAnd use the NO variable in the HTTP Request sampler:

-For testing Commerce Cloud APIs, you will need to add HTTP Header Manager:
+For testing Commerce Cloud APIs, you will need to add an HTTP Header Manager:

 First of all, we need to add one more “HTTP Request” sampler and configure it accordingly: